search icon

 These questions should be relevant to the information needed to understand how a user interacts with a product or service.

-The goal is always to find people who will give you honest feedback about your product or service.
+The goal is always to find people who will give honest feedback about your product or service.

-This helps the researcher learn how users interact with the product.
+It helps the researcher learn how users interact with the product.

-Quantitative data is often gathered by surveying users via email or other means.
-UX researchers can help design these surveys and then analyze the results to conclude user preferences and behaviours.
+UX researchers can help design these surveys and then analyze the results to conclude user preferences and behaviors.

 Interviews with clients or stakeholders are another way of gathering information about how users interact with a product.